pnpm/pnpm.io/blog/2022-12-30-yearly-update.md

 ### Listing licenses of dependencies (since [v7.17.0](https://github.com/pnpm/pnpm/releases/tag/v7.17.0))

-You may now you the [`pnpm licenses list`] command to check the licenses of the installed packages.
+You may now use the [`pnpm licenses list`] command to check the licenses of the installed packages.

 [`pnpm licenses list`]: /cli/licenses